Skip to main content

 The compulsory subjects taught during the 5 years of primary school are: Italian, history, geography, mathematics, sciences, technology, music, arts, English, civic education, physical education, Catholic religion/alternative activities.

-English is a compulsory subject in all grades of primary school.
-At the end of primary school, pupils are expected to have reached the level A1 of the Common European Framework of Reference (CEFR).
-Teachers of English are class teachers who have acquired specific language competences up to at least level B2 of the CEFR (DPR 81/2009).
+English is a compulsory subject in all grades of primary school (D.Lgs 59/2004).
+According to the National guidelines for the curriculum, pupils are expected to finish primary school with an English proficiency of A1 level of the Common European Framework of Reference (CEFR).
+Teachers of English are class teachers who have acquired specific language competences up to at least level B1 of the CEFR (DPR 81/2009).
 Such competences can be acquired during ITE programmes, or through certified periods abroad, or verified during the competitive examination.

 In the areas of the twelve minority languages, schools autonomously establish how to teach the relevant language and culture, according to families' request.
 Schools can also use the minority language as a teaching language together with Italian (legge 482/1999).